GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

    Digital Charts of the World database (for country coloring or selections).

-*  :ref:`DIR_GSHHG <DIR_GSHHG>` specifies where to look for the required Global Self-consistent Hierarchical High-resolution geography database.
+*  :ref:`DIR_GSHHG <DIR_GSHHG>` specifies where to look for the required Global Self-consistent Hierarchical High-resolution Geography database.

 *  :ref:`GMT_COMPATIBILITY <GMT_COMPATIBILITY>` can be set to 4 to allow
    backwards compatibility with GMT 4 command-line syntax or 5 to impose strict GMT5 syntax checking.

-*  :ref:`MAP_ANNOT_ORTHO <MAP_ANNOT_ORTHO>` controls whether axes annotations
-   for Cartesian plots are horizontal or orthogonal to the individual axes.

 *  :ref:`IO_NC4_CHUNK_SIZE <IO_NC4_CHUNK_SIZE>` is used to set the default
    chunk size for the **lat** and **lon** dimension of the **z** variable.